Imran Khan's government 'disappointed' after European Parliament calls for revision of Pak GSP + statute | ExBulletin

 Imran Khan’s government ‘disappointed’ after European Parliament calls for revision of Pak GSP + statute

-Brussels [Belgium], May 1 (ANI): Pakistan expressed disappointment on Friday at the adoption of a resolution by the European Parliament calling for a review of Pakistan’s eligibility for the General Preferences Scheme Plus (GSP +) status at following an “alarming” increase in the use of blasphemy accusations in the country as well as the growing number of online and offline attacks against journalists and civil society organizations.
+BRUSSELS: Pakistan on Friday expressed disappointment at the adoption of a resolution by the European Parliament calling for a review of Pakistan’s eligibility for General Preferences Plus (GSP +) status following a “alarming” increase in the use of blasphemy charges in the country as well as the growing number of online and offline attacks against journalists and civil society organizations.

 Bowing to the demands of the Islamists, the Pakistani government led by Imran Khan has decided to present a resolution to the country’s parliament to expel the French ambassador.